paras-bhavnani/KubeNetInsight/README.md

 ## Requirements
 - Linux kernel 5.15 or later
 - Kubernetes cluster (tested with Minikube)
-- Go 1.21+
+- Go 1.23
 - clang and LLVM for eBPF compilation

 ## Current Status
-The project has successfully implemented comprehensive network monitoring capabilities, including packet tracking, latency measurements, and basic Kubernetes resource correlation.
-It is actively being developed to include advanced features for more in-depth Kubernetes network insights.
+The project has successfully implemented comprehensive network monitoring capabilities, including packet tracking, latency measurements, and Kubernetes resource correlation.
+It now features cluster-wide deployment via DaemonSet, enhanced pod and service discovery, and namespace-aware monitoring.
+The system is actively being developed to include advanced features for more in-depth Kubernetes network insights.

 ## Connect with Me
 - [GitHub](https://github.com/paras-bhavnani)